voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)

 ## No Yet Versioned
+ - Got rid of item description window on first berry picked due to it being buggy.
  - Resetting wallclock ages the berry growth by a day and iterates daily events by a day.
  - PokéVial renamed to POKéVIAL.
  - Fury Cutter based power changed to 40.